 The weeks leading up to Christmas and New Years is not the best time to be expecting massive progress in fat loss - especially if you’re quite social.
 Many people find themselves having an 'all or nothing' attitude - they're either 100% on track or 100% off track.
 Do yourself a favour and don’t be too hard on yourself.
 If you haven’t seen many of your family and friends for a long time, take advantage of the situation and shift your focus on spending quality time with loved ones, as opposed to excessively worrying about your physique.
 If it means you have one or two bad days, it's not the end of the world!
 The other five to six days of being on track will still prove to be extremely productive to your goals - don't throw in the towel for the entire week just because you had a bad day.
 Take small progress as a win and consider maintaining body fat levels as a great achievement in itself - just don’t let the festive season be an excuse to let go of yourself and store body fat unnecessarily.

-As always, moderation and balance is key to building a fit, strong and healthy body, and to maintain it.
+As always, moderation and balance is key to building a fit, strong and healthy body and maintaining it.
 Just like one good meal won't suddenly make you fit, healthy and lean - one bad meal will not make you unfit, fat and unhealthy.
-It's important to learn how to manage your energy intake from food, so that you can remain social and enjoy life.
-Being fit and healthy should compliment your lifestyle, not take over it.
+It's important to learn how to manage your energy intake from food so that you can remain social and enjoy life.
+Being fit and healthy should complement your lifestyle, not take over it.

-Have a merry Christmas and happy New Year from the team at Recalibrated Bodies!
+Have a Merry Christmas and a Happy New Year from the team at Recalibrated Bodies!